 Our board noted the substantial investment by Rathbone Brothers Plc., the parent company of Rathbone Unit Trust Management, into environmental, social and governance considerations.
 Rathbone Unit Trust Management is working to develop its fund offering to cater to the sustainable investment market.
-By offering a wider suite of funds, we are able to better cater for our investors' needs in a world which is rapidly changing.
+By offering a wider suite of funds, we can better cater for our investors' needs in a world which is rapidly changing.

-4 4.
-Performance of the fund
+4. Performance of the fund